Boards and Elections

 Are you interested in becoming a Director?
 Would you like to nominate someone?

-For the 2020 Board of Directors election process, there are four positions availble for three-year terms and members will elect candidates to fill these terms.
-A minimum of two sponsors are required and both sponsors must be Valley Credit Union members.
+For the upcoming Board of Directors elections, the available positions and their terms will be updated here.
+Members elect candidates to fill these terms.
+A minimum of two sponsors are required, and both sponsors must be Valley Credit Union members.

-To put forward your name as a candidate, please submit a completed nomination form to your local Valley Credit Union branch by close of business day March 9, 2020.
+To put forward your name as a candidate, please submit a completed nomination package to your local Valley Credit Union branch by the due date.
+Alternatively, you may email your signed form here: vcu.admin@valleycreditunion.com

-Overview of the Director Nomination and Election Process - 2020
+Overview of the Director Nomination and Election Process - subject to change each year

-- Call for Nominations closes and all completed Nomination packages submitted - March 9th
+• Call for Nominations closes, and all completed Nomination packages submitted: March 15, 2024

-- List of approved candidates posted in all branches and on the VCU website (includes candidate’s biography and photograph) - April 1st
+• List of approved candidates posted in all branches and on the Valley Credit Union's website (includes candidate’s biography and photograph): March 22, 2024

-- Results of election announced at the Annual General Meeting - April 23rd
+• Results of election announced at the Annual General Meeting: April 25, 2024

 Board Selection